-Road trip on Route 66 to Adrian, Texas, the Mid-Point of the Mother Road
+Road Trip Guide for Route 66 in Adrian, Texas, the Mid-Point of the Mother Road

 U.S. Route 66 across Texas totaled 186 miles, and closely followed today's Interstate I-40.